-Join Todd Perkins for an in-depth discussion in this video Functions, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Functions, part of Learning Java Applications.

 - There are different kinds of functions in Java…so let's look at a little about how functions work.…So, inside of my main method here,…what I'm going to do is I'm going to call another function.…So, below the main method, I'm going to create that.…I'm going to create a public static void function,…and I'm going to call this exampleStatic,…and it's not going to receive any parameters.…So, inside of main, if I want to call this method,…since it's static, I call it by first calling out…the Review class, not an instance of the class.…